octo-technology/OpenTezos/docs/michelson/tutorial.md

 #### String

 The `string` type represents a sequence of characters useful for modeling non-numerous data.
-A _string_ value can splitted and two _string_ values can be concatenated.
+A _string_ value can be split and two _string_ values can be concatenated.
 A _string_ can be compared to an other _string_.

 Like for numbers, a _string_ can be pushed on top of the stack with the `PUSH` instruction.
 ```js